 He noted that Ghanaian culture promoted the intake of alcohol because it was legal and used on almost all occasions, which gradually developed into abuse.

-He called for an increase in knowledge on the effects of illicit drugs, especially alcohol, because the negative ramifications could be dire.
+He called for an increase in the knowledge on the effects of illicit drugs, especially alcohol, because the negative ramifications could be dire.

 He also encouraged families to learn how to accommodate rehabilitated patients, so that they did not revert to such a habit.